kmules1/kmules1.github.io/ecumene/heavens/index.md

 	</table>
 </aside>

-The three moons of Ecumene-Maranthisa are in orbital resonance with one another.
-The largest and closest, called the Elder Sister, is also in orbital resonance with the Ecumene-Maranthisa orbital period, resulting in a complex interaction between the five worlds.
+The three moons of Ecumene-Luhan are in orbital resonance with one another.
+The largest and closest, called the Elder Sister, is also in orbital resonance with the Ecumene-Luhan orbital period, resulting in a complex interaction between the five worlds.

 The Elder Sister's orbital period is precisely 5.6 days on the Ecumene, and is used as the basis for the month in most calendars.